datacarpentry/python-ecology-lesson/_episodes/00-before-we-start.md

 Reproducibility is the ability to obtain the same results using the same dataset(s) and analysis.

 Data analysis written as a Python script can be reproduced on any platform.
-Moreover, if you collect more or correct existing data, you can quickly and easily re-run your analysis!
+Moreover, if you collect more or correct existing data, you can quickly re-run your analysis!

 An increasing number of journals and funding agencies expect analyses to be reproducible, so knowing Python will give you an edge with these requirements.